On the Impact of Control Signaling in RIS-Empowered Wireless Communications: RIS-Enabled Communication Paradigms

-In the following subsections, we describe two state-of-the-art paradigms for \gls{ris}-aided communications employing different approaches for the Algorithmic phase.
-The first is the \emph{\gls{oce}}, which follows a standard multiplexing transmission: the \gls{ue}'s \gls{csi} is evaluated at the \gls{bs}, which then uses this information to compute the \gls{ris}' optimal configuration and the corresponding achievable data rate.
-The \gls{bs} sends the optimal configuration to the \gls{risc}, which loads it to the \gls{ris} surface, while the \gls{ue} is instructed to transmit the data using the stipulated \gls{mcs}.
-The second approach is the \emph{\gls{bsw}}, which was formally defined as a communication paradigm in~\cite{An2022}, but already used in previous works (\emph{e.g.}, ~\cite{Croisfelt2022randomaccess}).
-This paradigm resembles the concept of diversity transmission.
-Here the \gls{bs} does not spend time figuring out the best configuration to improve the quality of the \gls{ue}-\gls{dc} and does not tune the transmission rate; it instead applies a best-effort strategy, as in every diversity-oriented transmission.
-Specifically, the \gls{bs} instructs the \gls{risc} to sweep through a set of predefined configurations -- \emph{the configuration codebook} -- and hopes that at least one will satisfy a target \gls{kpi} \emph{a priori} specified for the transmission (\emph{e.g.}, a minimum \gls{snr} to support a predefined rate).
-Fig.~\ref{fig:RIS-frames} shows the data exchange diagrams of the two paradigms comprised of \gls{cc} messages, configuration loading, processing operations, and data transmission.
-Based on these, a detailed description of the two paradigms is given in the following sections.
-The details on the design and reliability of the messages being sent through the \glspl{cc} are given in Sect.~\ref{sec:ris-control}.
+In the following subsections, we describe two state-of-the-art paradigms using the generic structure defined above.
+After a general description, we investigate their Algorithmic phases, analyzing their performance and possible errors.
+The first paradigm is the \emph{\gls{oce}}, which follows a multiplexing transmission: the \gls{ue}'s \gls{csi} is evaluated at the \gls{bs} and then exploited to compute the \gls{ris}' optimal configuration and the corresponding achievable data rate.
+Then, the transmission is made using the optimized configuration and \gls{mcs}.
+The second approach is the \emph{\gls{bsw}}, defined as a communication paradigm in~\cite{An2022}, but already used in previous works (\emph{e.g.},~\cite{Jamali2022, alexandropoulos2022hierarchical, Croisfelt2022randomaccess}).
+This paradigm resembles the concept of diversity transmission: the \gls{bs} selects a target \gls{kpi} \emph{a priori}; then, it instructs the \gls{risc} to sweep through a set of predefined configurations, expecting that at least one will satisfy the target \gls{kpi}; then, the transmission is made using the chosen configuration.
+Fig.~\ref{fig:RIS-frames} shows the data exchange diagrams of the two paradigms, comprised of \gls{cc} messages, configuration loading, processing operations, and data transmission.